 Instead of living and working in your own world all of the time, take some time to appreciate all of the creative work around you.
 Don’t look at your competitors.
 Read and watch something creative or expressive that has nothing to do what you do.
 Scroll through TV shows you never thought you would watch, a website you never thought you read, or an Instagram account you never thought you’d follow.

-There’s nothing wrong with getting a little help here and there.
 Think about it: how many great ideas come from the help of a nice, long, hot shower?
 You’re just standing there!
 Look into a massage therapist or acupuncturist and get on their schedule once a month.
 As they work out the stiffness and stress, the ideas will start to flow.
-And if you want to elevate your showering experience, get a diffusor and essential oils.
+Can’t afford that?
+Take some time for breathwork, foam rolling, or a stretch.